 If you go to the documentation for an API, it can sometimes be a bit overwhelming because much of the material sort of assumes that you know what you’re doing, but some are definitely better than others.
 There are also elements that are common across almost all of them.
 The more you work with APIs (and get the hang of the authentication flow), the easier they get.
 You’ll be making mashups in no time.

 This lesson will cover some general steps that are common across APIs and will do high level overviews of some of the methods for authenticating with APIs like Omniauth.
 Try to gain as much conceptual understanding as you can here and use the documentation each gem or API provides to help with the implementation.
-If you find great free learning resources that explain APIs, please let us know (try using the suggestion box at the bottom of the page)!
+If you find great free learning resources that explain APIs, please let us know (make a pull request and add an additional resource at the bottom of this page)!

 You will need to register yourself and your application with the API provider.
 They will track and monitor your usage this way.
 Typically, there is a free tier of usage and it will cost you if you’re going over your limits, whether they are expressed in terms of total MB downloaded, number of requests, or number of transactions (for instance).
 Usually, even if you’re a user of their service, you will need to separately go to their developer portal.